Notes to Being and Becoming in Modern Physics

 2. Many recent papers on these issues are collected in Oaklander and Smith (1994).
 Gale (1967) has some good older papers and a useful bibliography.

-3. There are many excellent non-technical introductions to the special theory.
-Two fine books that are currently available are Mermin (1968) and Born (1962).
+4. There are many excellent non-technical introductions to the special theory.
+John Norton's "Einstein for Everyone" is available on his web site at the University of Pittsburgh.
+Other fine currently available books are Mermin (1968), Mermin (2005) and Born (1962).
 A more demanding introduction mathematically is Taylor and Wheeler (1963).
 An excellent philosophical discussion is Chapter IV of Friedman (1983).

 All the concepts needed for the present discussion are outlined briefly in the opening paragraphs of section 4 of Shimony (1993), but there is no substitute for working through in detail at least one presentation of the special theory at whatever level of mathematical sophistication one is equipped to handle.